streamanalyze/sa.documentation/README.md

 The data that the system internally uses for maintaining the database is exposed to the query language as well and can be queried in terms of types and functions as other data.
 For example:
 The types and functions used in a database are accessible through system functions.
 It is possible to search the database for types and functions and how they relate.
 The goovi browser available from javaamos by calling the system function goovi(); presents the database graphically.
-It is written completely as an application Java program using AmosQL queries as the only interface to the Amos II kernel.
+It is written completely as an application Java program using AmosQL queries as the only interface to the sa.amos kernel.

-8.7.1 Type meta-data
+#### Type meta-data

 alltypes() -> Bag of Type
 returns all types in the database. subtypes(Type t) -> Bag of Type s